 - Generating and examining reports

 - Updating vulnerability signatures

 Discovering a vulnerability by itself is important, but can be of little use without the ability to estimate the associated risk to an asset.
-For this reason, USM Appliance assigns a threshold to each vulnerability found in the system.
+For this reason, USM Appliance assigns a risk factor to each vulnerability found in the system.
 The risk factors correspond with the Common Vulnerability Scoring System (CVSS) v2.0 severity ratings provided by the National Vulnerability Database (NVD).